Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Increase your stats with Tuning Samples (your stat gains are permanent until the monthly reset, so just use them as you get them) or various mini-events that occur on the first clear of any given region.
 - As mentioned, the difference between yours and the enemy's stats will make up the respective modifiers: Offense affects the enemy's damage dealt TO YOUR ships, Survivability affects their HP and Tactics affects YOUR fleets' healing efficacy.
 Offense and Survivability modifiers range from 70-130% for the enemy's offensive power and HP respectively [you want both of these to be a 70% modifier for the enemy], and Tactics (healing efficacy) ranges from 70-100% [you want this one to be at 100% for YOU].
 Generally speaking, both the Offense and Survivability stat are more beneficial than the Tactics stat - it's easier to down an enemy that doesn't hit as hard and has less health, rather than relying on in-battle heals you might not have.
 - C4 and C5 Abyssal Zone Sirens only have 60 and 90 Adaptive Tuning stats respectively, with C6 Abyssal Zone Sirens having 120 stats.
-- Stronghold Sirens and Promoted Pawns have around 140-144 Adative Tuning stats.
+- Stronghold Sirens and Promoted Pawns have around 140-144 Adaptive Tuning stats.
 - To max out on your Adaptive tuning stat advantage against a given enemy, refer to the equation given [here](https://azurlane.koumakan.jp/Operation_Siren#Stat_modifier).
 The simple advice is to **aim for 188/188/144**.

 ## Overworld Map